manifestinteractive/arduino/README.md

 Projects Folder
 -------
 Each Arduino project also has it's own *Fritzing* folder that contains a .fzz file.
-I have already rendered out the breadboard, pcb & schematic images into their own folders.
+I have already rendered out the breadboard & schematic images.
 You an also find an HTML file in the root of each project containing the Bill of Materials which lists the items you will need for that project.